Consent Order vs Binding Financial Agreement

 - Issues with superannuation splitting.

-- Flexibility & Certainty: Aims to provide certainty and a “clean break” by ousting court jurisdiction.
-However, the complexity of the requirements and the various grounds for setting them aside mean they can sometimes be less certain than Consent Orders if not impeccably drafted and executed.
+- BFAs aim to provide certainty and a “clean break” by ousting the court’s jurisdiction.
+But their strict requirements and grounds for setting aside can make them less certain than Consent Orders, if not drafted and executed properly.

-- Cost: Can be expensive to draft and finalise due to the mandatory requirement for independent legal advice for both parties and the detailed work involved in ensuring compliance with strict legal formalities.
+- Cost: Can be expensive to draft and finalise due to the mandatory requirement for independent legal advice for both parties and the detailed work required to ensure compliance with strict legal formalities.

 Neither is inherently “better”; it depends entirely on the specific circumstances, the complexity of the financial situation, the level of trust between parties, and the desired level of certainty and court involvement.